TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Preliminaries

 \section{Preliminaries}

-Generally, RLHF \citep{ouyang2022training} can be divided into two parts.
-Given a preference dataset $\mathcal{D} = {(x, y_w, y_l)}$, where $y_w$ and $y_l$ are the winning response and losing response respectively, and $x$ is the given prompt, a reward model $r_{\phi}$ is first trained using the Bradley-Terry model \citep{bradley1952rank}:
+Generally, RLHF \citep{ouyang2022training} can be divided into two main parts.
+Given a preference dataset $\mathcal{D} = {(x, y_w, y_l)}$, where $y_w$ and $y_l$ are the winning (preferred) response and losing (less preferred) response respectively, and $x$ is the given prompt, a reward model $r_{\phi}$ is first trained using the Bradley-Terry model \citep{bradley1952rank}:

-After obtaining the reward model $r_{\phi}$, the next step is to use PPO \citep{schulman2017proximal} to optimize the LLM $\pi_{\theta}$, so that the LLM's output has a higher reward, as shown in the following training objective:
+After obtaining the reward model $r_{\phi}$, the second step is to use Proximal Policy Optimization (PPO) \citep{schulman2017proximal} to optimize the language model $\pi_{\theta}$, so that the model's output has a higher reward score, as shown in the following training objective:

 Here, $D_{\text{KL}}$ measures divergence between $\pi_\theta$ and $\pi_{\text{ref}}$ (initial model). \cite{rafailov2024direct} mathematically derived the optimal policy $\pi_\theta^*$ from reward model $r(x, y)$ as follows: